rjferrier/opiter/README.md

 An options tree may be collapsed to form a single list of options dictionaries.
 Each of these `OptionsDict`s merges a combination of options which can be accessed either through the usual dictionary syntax or through the dot operator.
-There is also a `str()` method which can be used to identify the combination.
+There is also a `get_string` method which can be used to identify the combination.

 ```python
 options_dicts = options_tree.collapse()